 A client, I'll call him "Ted," swore to me that "everything was fine" but then his wife slapped him with a restraining order.
 When he called to talk to her about it, Ted (unwittingly) violated the order and ended up under arrest -- charged with a felony for violating a court order, as well as misdemeanor aggravated harassment for the phone call.
 "She didn't have to do this," he lamented.
 "If she wanted a divorce, she could have told me; we could have done this in a friendly way."

 I see it all the time: guys are dumbfounded that their wives take drastic measures to get their attention when they want a divorce.
 But it's no surprise to me.
 I'm a woman (and a divorce lawyer): I know how we operate.

 Another client, "Andy" was desperate: he owed more than half a million dollars in back child support and alimony and his ex-wife was seeking enforcement, including a violation for failure to pay, which would land him in jail for up to six months.
 They had been divorced for about 10 years and at the time, he agreed to pay through the nose.

 Divorce Guilt: I've seen it in my practice a million times a spouse comes gives over the farm, or worse, comes up with a million reasons why their ex is a horrible person, shouldn't see the kids and should be in jail.

 Read more about my take on "Mean Girls" and "Divorce Guilt" and other issues at my blog: The Divorce Artist.

-Named by Super Lawyers as one of New York’s Rising Stars for 2013 (best attorneys who are 40 or under), Morghan Leia Richardson is a divorce attorney and mediator in New York City.
+Named by Super Lawyers as one of New York’s Rising Stars for 2013 - present, Morghan Leia Richardson is a divorce attorney and mediator in New York City.
 She is a partner at Davidoff, Hutcher & Citron LLP.